Culture in Berlin: Performing arts

 Berlin has evolved and earned its reputation as a leading European city with its high art scene and dynamic, cutting-edge performances.
 Berlin is home to more than 50 theaters.
 The Deutsches Theater in Mitte was built in 1849–50 and has operated continuously since then, except for a one-year break (1944–45) due to the Second World War.
 The Volksbühne at Rosa Luxemburg Platz was built in 1913–14, though the company had been founded in 1890.
 The Berliner Ensemble, famous for performing the works of Bertolt Brecht, was established in 1949, not far from the Deutsches Theater.
 The Schaubühne was founded in 1962 in a building in Kreuzberg, but in 1981 moved to the building of the former Universum Cinema on Kurfürstendamm.
 With a seating capacity of 1,895 and a stage floor of 2,854 square metres (30,720 square feet), the Friedrichstadt-Palast in Berlin Mitte is the largest show palace in Europe.

 Berlin has three major opera houses: the Deutsche Oper, the Berlin State Opera, and the Komische Oper.
 The Berlin State Opera on Unter den Linden opened in 1742 and is the oldest of the three.
 Its current musical director is Daniel Barenboim.
 The Komische Oper has traditionally specialized in operettas and is located at Unter den Linden as well.
 The Deutsche Oper opened in 1912 in Charlottenburg.
 During the division of the city from 1961 to 1989 it was the only major opera house in West Berlin.

 There are seven symphony orchestras in Berlin.
 The Berlin Philharmonic Orchestra is one of the preeminent orchestras in the world; it is housed in the Berliner Philharmonie near Potsdamer Platz on a street named for the orchestra's longest-serving conductor, Herbert von Karajan.
 The current principal conductor is Simon Rattle.
 The Konzerthausorchester Berlin was founded in 1952 as the orchestra for East Berlin, since the Philharmonic was based in West Berlin.
 Its current principal conductor is Lothar Zagrosek.
 The Haus der Kulturen der Welt presents various exhibitions dealing with intercultural issues and stages world music and conferences.

+Many new music and performance venues emerged in Berlin in the aftermath of the fall of the Berlin wall.
+Among these venues, locations such as ausland and KuLe are now renowned for presenting experimental and improvised music.
+The city of Berlin has developed into an international hub for experimental music and art, and this forms a core element of the programming of festivals such as transmediale and CTM Festival.